 I am currently appointed as Associate Professor of Applied Statistics at the Institute of Statistical Research and Training, University of Dhaka.
-Earlier I obtained Bachelor and Master degrees in Applied Statistics.
-I truly started research career as a PhD student at the School of Mathematical Sciences, Queen Mary University of London, UK, where I looked at Optimal Adaptive designs for dose finding in early phase Clinical trials, under the supervision of Dr. Barbara Bogacka and Dr. D. Stephen Coad.
-My current research focuses on the various aspects of dose finding in early phase clinical trials.
+Earlier I obtained bachelor’s and master’s degrees in Applied Statistics from the University of Dhaka.
+I truly started a research career as a PhD student at the School of Mathematical Sciences, Queen Mary University of London, UK, where I looked at the optimal adaptive designs for dose-finding in early phase clinical trials, under the supervision of Dr. Barbara Bogacka and Dr. D. Stephen Coad.
+My current research focuses on the various aspects of dose-finding in early phase clinical trials.

 - A Comparison Between the Continual Reassessment Method and D-optimum Design for Dose Finding in Phase I Clinical Trials, 37th Annual Conference of the International Society for Clinical Biostatistics, Birmingham, UK, August 2016.

 - A Constrained Optimum Adaptive Design for Dose Finding in Early Phase Clinical Trials, 35th Annual Conference of the Society for Clinical Trials, Philadelphia, Pennsylvania, USA, May 2014.